-A detailed data mapping activity as well as internal and external cyber security and reporting procedures are necessary to handle a personal data breach under the GDPR.
+A detailed data mapping activity, as well as internal and external cybersecurity and reporting procedures, are best practices to handle a personal data breach under the GDPR.

 I already discussed in a previous blog post of the relevance of cyber risk nowadays.
-Based on my personal experience the banking, financial institutions and insurance sectors as well as the online gambling and the telecoms sectors are more frequently attacked.
-But any business can be the victim of a cyber attack, a we recently saw on the press.
+Based on my personal experience the banking, financial institutions, and insurance sectors, as well as the online gambling and the telecoms sectors, are more frequently attacked.
+But any business can be the victim of a cyberattack, and we recently saw on the press.

 According to a report by Symantec, there were more than 430 million new malware variants in 2015 with 318 total data breaches and more than 429 million identities exposed to a cyberattack.
-Therefore, it is certain that any company in the world will suffer sooner rather than later a cyberattack and has therefore cyber security issues.
-The problem is how the company will react to it and be able to minimise the potential negative consequences.
+Therefore, it is certain that any company in the world will suffer sooner rather than later a cyberattack and has, therefore, cybersecurity issues.
+The problem is how the company will react to it and be able to minimize the potential negative consequences.

-As part of the series of blog posts on the major changes introduced by the EU Data Protection Regulation (GDPR), below is both an article on how to handle a “personal data breach” and a video (in Italian) of the topic as part of my video series named “Diritto al Digitale“.
+As part of the series of blog posts on the major changes introduced by the EU Data Protection Regulation (GDPR), below is both an article on the best practices to handle a “personal data breach” and a video (in Italian) of the topic as part of my video series named “Diritto al Digitale“.

 What is a data breach under the GDPR?

 The GDPR defines a personal data breach as

 “a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed“